att/rcloud/rcloud.packages/rcloud.jupyter/README.md

 # RCloud Jupyter Package

-`rcloud.jupyter` package introduces support for Python (so far) via Jupyter Notebooks API
+`rcloud.jupyter` package introduces support for Jupyter kernels via Jupyter nbconvert API

 > rcloud.jupyter and rcloud.python packages are incompatible and should not be loaded into RCloud at the same time.